vdhamer/Photo-Club-Hub/.github/README.md

 ### Acknowledgments

 * The opening Prelude screen uses a photo of colorful building by Greetje van Son
-* A file with club member data is encrypted using [git-crypt](https://github.com/AGWA/git-crypt)
+* One file with club member data is encrypted using [git-crypt](https://github.com/AGWA/git-crypt)
+* The interactive Roadmap screen uses the [AvdLee/Roadmap](https://github.com/AvdLee/Roadmap) package

 </ul>
 <p align="right">(<a href="#top">back to top</a>)</p>